iTunes Hacks That Will Change Your Life | 2021

 Step 3: Go to the first computer from which the files have to be synced.
 Click on the file menu and then select “devices” and then enable home sharing.

-Step 4: In the Home Sharing dialog box, login using your Apple id which you use to download or purchase media on the computer and then click on Home share option.
+Step 4: In the Home Sharing dialog box, log in using your Apple id which you use to download or purchase media on the computer, and then click on the Home share option.

-Step 5: Go to the second computer and then Click on "Authorize This Computer" option under the store menu to authorize your other computer.
-Enter the same Apple id as entered on first system.
+Step 5: Go to the second computer and then click on the "Authorize This Computer" option under the store menu to authorize your other computer.
+Enter the same Apple id as entered on the first system.

-Step 6: Enable home sharing option on PC by clicking on Home Sharing option in the advanced menu.
+Step 6: Enable the home sharing option on PC by clicking on the Home Sharing option in the advanced menu.

 Step 8: Contents will start importing.
 Henceforth, whatever you download on the first computer, you can import the same to the second computer by selecting files in Home Share and then clicking on the “Import” button.